DBJDBJ/windows_plus_plus/readme.md

 ### Refactoring Strategy

-1. We will not use the make files, only Visual Studio solution and projects
+1. Not using the make files, only Visual Studio solution and projects
 1. Paul has originally built a DLL.
    1. In 2021 we know for various good reasons C++ and DLL's don't work well together.
+   2. thus a lib is made
-2. First attempt will consist of creating Visual Studio (VS) projects; one for each sample.
+2. First cycle consist of creating Visual Studio (VS) projects; one for each sample.
-   1. Each VS project will be simple Windows App.
+   1. Each VS project is simple Windows App.
-   2. Where the framework code will be included as code.
+   2. Framework is referenced (used) as a lib project
 3. Second cycle will be refactoring the framework into headers only
    1. Then using those headers into samples
-2. Minimize of completely remove UCRT usage
+4. Minimize of completely remove UCRT usage
    1. `dbjwin_strsafe.h` is a step in that direction

 ### Usage